Open source · MIT · Python CLI · pipx installable

 Your SME starts here.

-Two commands.
 Free forever.
 Works with every AI agent on your team.

 MIT licensed · Python 3.10+ · Works offline · All data is yours